 As a first-year Honors student, you’ll receive specialized advising from trained advisors, meet weekly with your cohort during the fall semester, and attend an early, supplemental day of orientation to help ease the transition to college life.
 You’ll also be grouped with peer mentors—upper-class Honors students with extensive experience in the program—who can help guide you through your first year of college.

-The interdisciplinary nature of Honors seminars brings students and two faculty from different departments together to ensure an exciting class atmosphere, helping you engage in a higher order of thinking and preparing you for the interdisciplinary approach of most top graduate programs and professional fields.
+The interdisciplinary nature of Honors seminars brings students and 2 faculty from different departments together to ensure an exciting class atmosphere, helping you engage in a higher order of thinking and preparing you for the interdisciplinary approach of most top graduate programs and professional fields.

 Alternative Gen-Ed Experience